Write a comment

 • custard – 900 g.

-Note: Ready-made layers can be purchased in most supermarkets.
-Pay attention to the composition — it’s better if it's pure puff pastry without margarine and flavorings.
+Note: ready-made layers can be purchased in most supermarkets.
+Pay attention to composition — pure puff pastry without margarine and flavorings is preferred.

 Preparation

-1. Prepare all the ingredients in advance.
-The custard must be completely cooled and thick - if warm, it will make the layers slippery and the cake may "collapse".
-If you make the custard the night before, cover it with film wrapped tightly to prevent a skin from forming.
+1. I prepare all ingredients in advance.
+Custard MUST be completely cooled and thick — if warm, it makes layers slippery and the cake may "collapse".
+If making custard night-before: cover with plastic film in DIRECT CONTACT with the custard surface (prevents skin formation).

-2. The puff pastry layers are very fragile, especially at the edges.
-Work with them on a perfectly flat surface - for example, on a tray or wooden board.
-Place the first layer down, spread 4-5 tablespoons of custard evenly across the surface.
-The custard should penetrate every crevice - this affects how moist the cake will be.
+2. Puff pastry layers are very fragile (especially edges).
+Work on PERFECTLY FLAT surface — tray or wooden board.
+Place first layer down; spread 4-5 tbsp custard evenly across surface.
+Custard should penetrate every crevice — affects how moist the final cake will be.

-3. Spread the custard thinly but evenly over the entire surface of the layer.
-Pay special attention to the edges: no dry spots should remain - this is exactly how the cake quickly loses texture and becomes dry.
+3. Spread custard THINLY but EVENLY over entire surface.
+Pay special attention to EDGES — no dry spots should remain.
+This is exactly how the cake quickly loses texture and becomes dry.

-4. Carefully lay down the next layers, repeating the spreading process.
-It’s important not to press down with your hands - just "place" the next layer on top.
-Use almost all the custard, leaving a couple of tablespoons for the final stage.
-Cover the assembled cake with paper or the lid of a container and let it sit for 1 hour at room temperature - this time is enough for the layers to start soaking and become softer.
+4. Carefully lay next layers, repeating spread process.
+DON'T press down with hands — just "PLACE" each layer on top.
+Use almost all custard, leaving a couple tablespoons for final stage.
+Cover assembled cake with paper or container lid; let sit 1 hour at room temperature (allows layers to start soaking + soften).

-5. After an hour, the layers will slightly settle - now you can gently spread the remaining custard over the sides.
-If there is a packet with crumbs in the set - use it to coat the sides and top.
-If not - simply crumble 1 layer.
-Then transfer the cake to the refrigerator for at least 2 hours, preferably overnight: in the cold, it will set and become truly melting.
+5. After 1 hour, layers slightly settle.
+Now gently spread remaining custard over the SIDES.
+If the set includes a packet of crumbs: use them to coat sides + top.
+If not: simply crumble 1 layer for crumb coating.
+Transfer cake to refrigerator for at least 2 hours, preferably overnight — in cold, sets and becomes truly melting.

-6. The Napoleon cake made from ready-made layers with custard is ready.
-Before serving, feel free to decorate the cake.
-This can be a handful of fresh berries, thin slices of fruit, or mint leaves.
-Such decor will make the dessert festive.
-But even without decorations, it will delight with a soft, moist texture and rich flavor.
+6. The Napoleon cake from ready-made layers with custard is ready.
+Before serving, decorate as desired: handful of fresh berries, thin fruit slices, mint leaves.
+Such decor makes the dessert festive.
+Even without decorations: delights with soft moist texture + rich flavor.

 Napoleon cake made from ready-made layers with custard